awuehler/juke.lute/my.tools/notes_playlists.md

     %X: 1                                                           % Only 1 X field is needed; left in as a placeholder
     %T: Don't It Make My Brown Eyes Blue (1:57)                     % Only 1 T field is needed; left in as a placeholder
     %C: Crystal Gayle & Richard Leigh                               % Only 1 C field is needed; left in as a placeholder
-    %Z: LOTRO                                                       % Only 1 Z field is needed; left in as a placeholder
+    %Z: LOTRO (ABC v2.11)                                           % Only 1 Z field is needed; left in as a placeholder
     %M: 4/4                                                         % Only 1 M field is needed; left in as a placeholder
     %Q: 122                                                         % Only 1 Q field is needed; left in as a placeholder
     %K: C maj                                                       % Only 1 K field is needed; left in as a placeholder